stfc/janus-core/README.md

   --help               Show this message and exit.
 ```

-Please see the [user guide](https://stfc.github.io/janus-core/user_guide) for additional examples of each subcommand.
+Please see the [user guide](https://stfc.github.io/janus-core/user_guide/command_line.html) for examples of each subcommand.

 ### Using configuration files